Deepfakes: Seeing isn’t always believing

 Conventional explanations of misinformation typically assume that we evaluate content primarily in terms of accuracy.
 On this basis, the problem is one of misclassification: false information is mistakenly treated as true.

 But deepfakes complicate this notion as engagement with synthetic content does not depend solely, or perhaps even primarily, on their perceived accuracy or authenticity.
-Instead, deepfakes appear to function through affective and identity-based alignment: they resonate with existing beliefs, our personal ethics, or group identity, and, in this way, acquire a legitimacy that is not about factual correctness.
+Instead, deepfakes arguably function through affective and identity-based alignment: they resonate with existing beliefs, our personal ethics, or group identity, and, in this way, acquire a legitimacy that is not about factual correctness.
 This is consistent with research on motivated reasoning and identity-protective cognition, where we selectively accept information that is congruent with what we already believe.

 Synthetic media as expressive infrastructure